hoghmrtsyanartur/HallC_NPS/README.md

 ln -s ~/Source/geant4.10.06.p02/source ./geant4_source
 ```
 The name of the stmbolic link `geant4_source` is excluded from the version control.
 Therefore the Geant4 source files will not be checked in the Git tree. folder name is excluded in the `.gitignore`

-Now create a directory for the Eclipse project.
-For demonstration purposes we will create to store the Eclipse project
+Next we need to set up an Eclipse project.
+Thankfully, CMake has an automated way of generating the Eclipse project.
+This saves quite a time for application developers.
+The general CMake command is `cmake -G"Eclipse CDT4 - Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug ../project/source`, where the `../project/source` path must be relative or absolute path of the project source folder that contains Cmake cache file `CMakeLists.txt`.
+Generally speaking there are two options:
+1. **In-source build**.
+Eclipse project folder files are located the source program folder next to the `CMakeLists.txt` file.
+It is not favorable because project files will interfere with the Git tree and multiple excludes in `.gitignore` will be required.
+Also I've experienced Eclipse indexer issued using this method.
+2. **Out-of-source build**.
+Eclipse project is located outside of the Git repository.
+This option is preferrable because the project, build and executable files are separated trom the Git project tree.
+However, in this option I ran into a problem, namely the Makefile targets were not generated automatically.

+However it turned out that the out-of-source project build located inside the Git tree works without any issues.
+Also the project folder can be simply excluded in `.gitignore` with one line.
+We will follow this option now and create a directory for the Eclipse project.
 ```
-cd ~/Development
+cd ~/Development/HallC_NPS/glass_prototype/
-mkdir geant4-prototype-eclipse && cd geant4-prototype-eclipse
+mkdir eclipse && cd eclipse
 ```
-Thankfully, CMake has a straightforward way of generating the Eclipse project.
-This saves quite a time for application developers.
-The general CMake command is `cmake -G"Eclipse CDT4 - Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug ../project/source`, where Above the ‘../project/source’ path must be relative or absolute path of the folder that contains Cmake cache file `CMakeLists.txt`.
-In our case it is:
+The out-of-source project generator build is initiated via following command:
 ```
-cmake -G"Eclipse CDT4 - Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug -DECLIPSE_CDT4_GENERATE_SOURCE_PROJECT=TRUE ../HallC_NPS/glass_prototype/source
+cmake -G"Eclipse CDT4 - Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug ../source
 ```
 At this point the project folder is ready to be imported in Eclipse.
-Open Eclipse and go to File → Makefile Project with Existing Code...
-Specify the project location in the modal dialog by clicking the "Browse" button.
-Locate the `~/Development/geant4-prototype-eclipse` project folder.
+Open Eclipse and go to File → Open Projects from File System...
+Specify the project location in the modal dialog by clicking the "Directory..." button.
+Locate the `~/Development/HallC_NPS/glass_prototype/eclipse` project folder.
+Click "Finish".
 Eclipse will import the project and start indexing source files and headers.
 This process may take up to 15 minutes.

-P.S.: for some reason when the Eclipse project folder is built outside of the Git tree, the Makefile targets are not imported successfully.
-Therefore they will need a manual configuration.
-This might be a bug that will be fixed in new versions of CMake and Eclipse.
+More information regarding the CMake Eclipse generator can be found: [on Mantid project page](https://www.mantidproject.org/Setting_up_Eclipse_projects_with_CMake), [on Javier V. Gómez website](https://jvgomez.github.io/pages/how-to-configure-a-cc-project-with-eclipse-and-cmake.html), [on Cmake Wiki](https://gitlab.kitware.com/cmake/community/-/wikis/home), [again on Cmake Wiki](https://gitlab.kitware.com/cmake/community/-/wikis/doc/editors/Eclipse-CDT4-Generator) and [again on Cmake Wiki](https://gitlab.kitware.com/cmake/community/-/wikis/doc/editors/Eclipse-UNIX-Tutorial).

 ## User notes